polarsoftware/PolarTFIDF/README.md

 Polar TFIDF is a C# library for dealing with document keywords.

 ## Installation
-Download .zip file from github and export in your project.
+Download .zip file from github and extract it to your solution.

-## Usage

 ## Help
 For additional help contact: support@polarsoftware.com.